Mazda RX-7: Series 1 (1978–1980)

 Series 1 (produced from 1978 until 1980) is commonly referred to as the "SA22C" from the first alphanumeric of the vehicle identification number.
 Mazda's internal project number for what was to become the RX-7 was X605.
 In Japan, it was introduced in March 1978, replacing the Savanna RX-3, and joined Mazda's only other remaining rotary engine-powered products, called the Cosmo, which was a two-door luxury coupé, and the Luce luxury saloon.

-The lead designer at Mazda was Matasaburo Maeda (前田 又三郎, Maeda Matasaburō), whose son, Ikuo, would go on to design the Mazda2 and the RX-7's successor, the RX-8.
+The lead designer at Mazda was Matasaburo Maeda (前田 又三郎, Maeda Matasaburō), whose son, Ikuo, would go on to design the Mazda Demio and the RX-7's successor, the RX-8.
 The transition of the Savanna to a sports car appearance reflected products from other Japanese manufacturers.
 The advantage the RX-7 had was its minimal size and weight, and the compact rotary engine installed behind the front axle helped balance the front and rear weight distribution, which provided a low center of gravity.

+In Japan, the Savanna RX-7 was powered with a 12A Rotary engine which has been refined to meet increasingly stringent emissions.
+The refined 12A Rotary engine produces 130 PS.
+In March 1979 Mazda adding a new line-up: the SE which has a sunroof.

 In 1980, Mazda introduced a limited run North American model known as the Leathersport, or LS.
 The LS was essentially an uprated GS with additions such as LS badges on the B-pillars, exterior stripes, gold anodised wheels, brown leather upholstery, leather-wrapped steering wheel and shift knob, removable sunroof, four-speaker AM/FM stereo radio with power antenna (listed as a six-speaker stereo, as the two rear dual voice coil speakers were counted as four speakers), remote power door side mirrors, and standard GS equipment.
 Two primary options were also available; a 3-speed JATCO 3N71B automatic transmission and air conditioning.
 The dealer could add other GS options such as a cassette tape deck, splash guards, padded center console armrest, and others.
 The LS was only available in three exterior colours: Aurora White, Brilliant Black, and Solar Gold.
 Some sources say 2500 LS model cars were built, while others say production numbers are unknown.
 The LS had exposed steel bumpers and a high-mounted indentation for the rear license plate, called by Werner Buhler of Road & Track magazine a "Baroque depression."